All Episodes

 He doesn't.

-I mean he's he walks out to the helicopter and stops nearly every time.
+He walks out to the helicopter and stops nearly every time.

-We still appreciate it from the campaign.
+We so appreciate it from the campaign.

-We were so we were on an apology tour for the United States for eight years before Donald Trump.
+We were so, we were on an apology tour for the United States for eight years before Donald Trump.

 Finally, we're standing up for ourselves, and it's making a big difference to the morale of this country.